Accounts Receivable (AR): Meaning, Process, and Examples

 starsKey Takeaways

-• Accounts receivable represent the money owed to your business for goods or services delivered but not yet paid for by your customers.
+• Accounts receivable is an accounting term for the money owing to a corporation for goods or services delivered but not yet paid.

-• How to analyse AR performance by examining key metrics like DSO and turnover ratio is crucial for understanding and improving your AR performance and financial health.
+• Analysing AR performance by examining key metrics like DSO and turnover ratio is crucial for understanding and improving your AR performance and financial health.

-• ScaleOcean’s accounting software provides robust tools to automate and streamline your entire AR process, reducing errors and accelerating payments.
+• ScaleOcean’s revenue software provides robust tools to automate and streamline your entire AR process, reducing errors and accelerating payments.

 Request a Free Demo!